runeksvendsen/paychanjs-client/README.md

 TODO: Document ChannelState object.

-For now this documentation functions as a specification of the payment data format.
+For now, this documentation functions as a specification of the payment data format.

 ### createPayment(clientKeyPair, fundingTxId, fundingVout, redeemScript, changeAddress, changeAmount)